The Early Years

 The film premiered at the Arclight Theater in Hollywood and we became the number one new independent movie on opening weekend.

-In My Sleep played in fifteen cities around the country and won Best Picture or the Audience Award at a slew of festivals.
-We sold to over 70 countries and the film went to Netflix, premiered on Showtime and eventually the Lifetime Movie Network.
-You can see it on iTunes or Amazon.
+In My Sleep played in fifteen cities around the country and won Best Picture or the Audience Award at a number of festivals.
+We sold the film to over 70 countries and the film went to Netflix, premiered on Showtime and eventually the Lifetime Movie Network.
+You can now see it on iTunes or Amazon Prime.
 Or if you’re in China, you can buy an authentic pirated copy.

 With In My Sleep behind me, I searched for my next project which turned out to be the romantic comedy Hooked.
 I got the idea for Hooked while returning from Germany where my wife and I had led a media conference in Berlin.